team401/robotvibecoder/docs/config.md

 - ### `name`

   The name field is a string determining the name of the mechanism.
 This should be capitalized, and should not end with "mechanism" or "subsystem".
 For instance, the name string `Elevator` would generate IOs named `ElevatorIO.java`, `ElevatorIOTalonFX.java`, etc.

+- ### `canbus`

+  The canbus field is a string field determining the name of the CAN bus that the devices will be on.
+For example, the default CAN bus when using a canivore is `canivore`

 - ### `motors`